sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

         * tstr => any,
     }

+    ; An indexsection says how we think indices should be built.
     IndexSection = {
         IndexId => [ * IndexRule ],
     }

-    IndexRule = tstr
+    ; This should receive parameters and some way to group indices.XXXXX IndexRule = tstr

     VoteableValue =  MapVal / ListVal / SimpleVal
+    ; A "VoteableSection" is something that we apply part of the ; voting rules to.
+When we apply voting rules to these sections, ; we do so without regards to their semantics.
+When we are done, ; we use these consensus values to make the final consensus.
     VoteableSection = {
        VoteableStructKey => VoteableValue,
     }